gulfam077/How-to-make-your-homemade-soap/README.md

 Remove the soap from the mold (with gloves).
 Let it stand in a very dry place for a month.
 After preparing the soap
 Be sure to wash all utensils and work surface carefully, and weigh those used to make the soap with vinegar water.
 Be sure to wash the gloves with vinegar water before taking them off.
-Be careful after taking the soap out of the mold, it is still corrosive ...
+Be careful after taking the soap out of the mould, it is still corrosive .